patrikx3/openwrt-insomnia/README.md

 ## UPnP
-Installed UPnP IGDV1 in the firmware.
-Since all consoles are working with UPnP (since about v18 it started using IGDV2 which is not working with Windows and consoles).
+The default UPnP is using (about since OpenWrt v18) IGDV2 which is not compatible with consoles and Windows, so, installed UPnP IGDV1 in the firmware.
+So, now, all consoles are working with UPnP.

 ## Crypto accelerator